Arpita-deb/Departmental_store_analysis_in_R/README.md

 * Renamed the file as store_csv and saved the file as a Comma Seperated Value (CSV) file.

-The same steps were followed for RATINGS dataset, and it is saved as rating_csv file.
+The same sata cleaning steps were performed for RATINGS dataset, and saved it as rating_csv file.

 ## Analysis: